 Note that having your device set up to check you in automatically and having your Bluetooth and location services turned on will mean that you won’t have to receive as many notifications reminding you about checking in.

 No, only undergraduate programmes are using iLancaster attendance check-in.

 Can you track where I am?

-No - other than recognising that you're at the location of one of your timetabled sessions at the time it takes place, the system can't monitor where you are.
+No - other than recognising that you're at the location of one of your timetabled sessions at the time it takes place, we don't track where you are.

 If you receive a notification saying you should be at a timetabled session the system does not know where you are, it has simply identified that you're not checked-in at the session location.